This post may contain affiliate links which won’t change your price but will share some commission.

 Anyhow, the addition of meat is purely optional.
 For the featured version here of Authentic Polish pierogi, I did go with some chopped bacon.

-- Add onions and bacon on top with pierogi and serve with sour cream.
+Add onions and bacon on top of the pierogi and serve with sour cream.

 Storing and freezing pierogi